kkazensk/bach-to-the-future/README.md

-1. Set up venv: `python3 -m venv bachvenv` (Done once, do not repeat)
+1. Set up venv: python3 -m venv bachvenv (Done once, do not repeat)

-2. activate: `source bachvenv/bin/activate`
+2. activate: source bachvenv/bin/activate

-3. requirements.txt for dependencies... to install all: `python3 -m pip install -r requirements.txt`
+3. requirements.txt for dependencies... to install all: python3 -m pip install -r requirements.txt

-This process is being desinged to be done with `library_check.sh`

 The training files save training to .keras so that you can run the generate file multiple times without needing to retrain

-BEFORE GENERATING, you need to create a .pkl file for note mappings by running:
-    `python3 createmap.py`
-which creates note_mappings_with_beats.pkl

 VERSION 0:
 Similar to VERSION 1, but was the first iteration with less training influence.
-It uses note_mappings.pkl, and I accidentally deleted the original python file that created this .pkl

 VERSION 1:
 Generates a melody part with backing chords